d2snc/d2snc.github.io/_pages/about.md

   - /about.html
 ---

+# About Me

-I am a Mechatronics Engineer, having graduated from the University of São Paulo (USP), where I was awarded the prize for the best final paper of the course.
-I am currently working with Autonomous Ships at the Naval Systems Analysis Center of the Brazilian Navy.
-I also hold the rank of First Lieutenant in the Brazilian Navy, having graduated from the Naval Academy with a degree in Electronics.
-My career blends advanced engineering and naval operations, driven by a passion for innovation and technology in the maritime domain.
-My expertise lies in the development and analysis of autonomous maritime systems, ensuring the seamless integration of cutting-edge technology in naval applications.
-My professional journey is marked by a commitment to excellence and a dedication to advancing naval capabilities through technological innovation.
+I hold a degree in **Mechatronics Engineering** from the **University of São Paulo (USP)**, where I was awarded the prize for the best final paper of the course.
+Additionally, I graduated from the **Brazilian Naval Academy** with a degree in **Electronics** and currently serve as a **Captain Lieutenant in the Brazilian Navy**.

+I am currently engaged in **research and development of autonomous maritime systems** at the **Naval Systems Analysis Center (CASNAV)**, focusing on the integration of advanced technologies in naval operations.
+My expertise includes the **design, analysis, and implementation of Unmanned Surface Vehicles (USVs)**, with an emphasis on enhancing naval capabilities through technological innovation.

+My professional background combines **engineering excellence with operational experience**, contributing to advancements in **maritime autonomy and naval systems**.